edwberger/zenefria-dev/README.md

 # zenefria-dev -- a git repository by Ed B.

-Checking mail delivery options from github to PSC.EDU.
+Checking mail delivery options from github
 Looks like this might work.